nens/threedi-docs/source/i_transition_from_3di_toolbox.rst

 Transition guide for 3Di Toolbox users
 --------------------------------------

-Before October 1st, 2023, the functionality provided by the :ref:`3Di Results Analysis plugin<mi_3di_plugins>` was provided by another plugin, the 3Di Toolbox.
+The 3Di Toolbox will replaced by the :ref:`3Di Results Analysis plugin<mi_3di_plugins>` on October 1st, 2023.

 This section gives guidelines for users familiar with the 3Di Toolbox on how to transition to using 3Di Results Analysis.

 For a list of all the tools available for analysing results, see :ref:`mi_analysing_results`.